 In October of this year, Fort Lauderdale, Florida, became one of the latest cities in the U.S. to put restrictions on meals given to the homeless in public places by private groups to include:

 - groups handing out food to homeless must be at least 500 feet away from residential areas

-- there can only be one feeding sites for homeless in any given city block and multiple feeding sites for homeless can’t be within 500 feet of each other.
+- there can only be one feeding site for the homeless in any given city block and multiple feeding sites for the homeless can’t be within 500 feet of each other.

-This new law in Ft Lauderdale, was the latest of four passed just this year regarding the homeless.
-The others banned homeless from asking for money at busy intersections, and made it illegal to sleep and store belongings on public property.
+This new law, was the latest of four passed just this year regarding the homeless.
+The others banned the homeless from asking for money at busy intersections and made it illegal to sleep and store belongings on public property.

 Across the country, legislative action criminalizing the homeless and feeding the homeless is picking up speed.
 Some people feel cities are targeting the homeless after 30 cities have passed or are considering feeding bans and over 20 cities have already restricted food-sharing since January 2013.

 Community feelings regarding these restrictions toward the homeless have met with some heated debates by community citizens and politicians.
 Advocates of the reform argue that hand out meals make the homelessness crisis worse because it lures homeless people away from city-run programs.
 The other side of the fence says it’s because neighborhoods want to scrub their streets clean of homeless people making it more appealing to businesses and vacationers.